rabbitmq/rabbitmq-website/site/queues.md

 This applies to redeliveries of any kind: automatic after channel closure and [negative consumer acknowledgements](/confirms.html).

-Publishing applications can assume that messages that were published on a single channel in order will be enqueued onto all queues those messages were routed to in the same order.
+Applications can assume messages published on a single channel will be enqueued in publishing order in all the queues they get routed to.
 When publishing happens on multiple connections or channels, their sequences of messages will be routed concurrently and interleaved.